-Did you know that you can download Medicare’s “What’s covered” app on your mobile?
+Did you know that you can download Medicare’s “What’s covered” app on your mobile phone?

 The Centers for Medicare & Medicaid Services (CMS) created a mobile app to make it simple to access important information regarding your Medicare benefits.

-Access extensive coverage information, including what is covered with Part A and B, as well as cost information, from Medicare.gov while at your doctor’s office or hospital, or anywhere that you use your phone.
-Recent enhancements to the app also includes a Spanish version as well.
+You can access extensive coverage information, including what is covered with Parts A and B as well as cost information, from Medicare.gov while at your doctor’s office or hospital, or anywhere that you use your phone.
+Recent enhancements to the app include a Spanish version as well.

 Paying Your Medicare Premiums

 Making your premium payments for your Medicare benefits is imperative to maintaining your coverage.
 This includes your premiums for all parts of Medicare that you are currently enrolled in, as well as Medicare Supplement, when applicable.